sonyxperiadev/BacklogTool/README.md

 For users
 ---------
-1. Download the backlogtool.war backlogtool.properties files from Github to a suitable location
+1. Download the backlogtool.war file from http://developer.sonymobile.com/downloads/tool/binaries-for-backlogtool/ and backlogtool.properties from https://github.com/sonyxperiadev/BacklogTool/raw/master/backlogtool.properties
 2. Copy the .war-file to [Tomcat location]/webapps
 3. Copy the backlog.properties-file to [Tomcat location]/conf and edit it with your own options.
 The conf folder does not exist by default so you might have to create it.
 4. (Optional) If you want to allow area names with special characters, set URIEncoding like this: http://struts.apache.org/2.0.6/docs/how-to-support-utf-8-uriencoding-with-tomcat.html
 5. Make sure the database and LDAP servers are running and start Tomcat.
-6. Backlogtool should now be available at http://localhost:8080/backlogtool
+6. Backlogtool should now be available at http://localhost:8080/backlogtool.
+If you want to run backlogtool as the web root, rename 'backlogtool.war' to 'ROOT.war'

 For devs
 --------
-1. Download the source code using git as ususal
+1. Download the source code using Git as usual
 2. Install SpringSource Toolsuite (http://www.springsource.org/spring-tool-suite-download)
 3. Launch SpringSource Toolsuite and choose File->Import.
 Expand "Maven" as import source and choose "Existing Maven Projects".
 Press Next.
 4. Press the Browse button next to root directory and browse to the location of the source code.
 Press Ok and wait a few minutes until analysing is complete.